Ivan Bogachev

 16. F:adaptation -> W:dread -> I:inaction -> F.

-W = Will to live; E = Environment, the memory of it; F = Free will; I = Intelligence.
+W = Will to live; E = Environment (memory); F = Free will; I = Intelligence.

 Some of these 16 loops, created purely mechanically, may look weird.
-Why would any structure behave like this?
+Why would any human behave like this?
 But the loops are there.
-Later we will see that there is indeed some logic present in them.
-The legacy that we got from the distant ancestors.
+Later we will see that there is indeed some logic present in them, a legacy that we got from our distant ancestors.

-It might be easier to interpret the connections between the loops in the form of the table, with some common names.
+It might be easier to interpret connections between these loops in the form of a table, with some common names.

-The names are purely optional, yet they can help to organize things and connect them to the practical field of psychology.
+The names are purely optional, yet they can help us to organize things.

 Proactive